ssec-jhu/evolver-ng/docs/source/quick-start.rst

 Quick Start
 ===========

-While the eVolver server is meant to run on the Raspberry Pi mounted within the eVolver hardware platform connected via serial to the physical hardware, it is sometimes desireable to run it locally using dummy hardware for evaluation of configuration or api calls.
+While the eVOLVER server is meant to run on the Raspberry Pi mounted within the eVOLVER hardware platform connected via serial to the physical hardware, it is sometimes desireable to run it locally using dummy hardware for evaluation of configuration or api calls.